multiversx/mx-docs/docs/developers/transactions/tx-overview.md

 Choosing a path at one point closes off many other options.
 The compiler is always guiding us and preventing us from ending up with an invalid transaction.

 Here is a map of all the paths you can take when configuring a transaction.
 The fields are mostly independent, so the map is split into 7 sections.
-See more details in each of their respective pages.
+See more details on each of their respective pages.

 ```mermaid